 National Recruiting Director, ESPN Analyst

 Former collegiate and Arena football star Tom Luginbill joined Scouts Inc. in 2002.
 When the NFL-based company was purchased by ESPN, Luginbill was promoted to national recruiting director.
-He provides in-depth recruiting analysis for top collegiate football prospects on ESPN.com as well as on air analysis across ESPN networks for high school football recruiting and college football.
+He provides in-depth recruiting analysis for top collegiate football prospects on ESPN.com as well as on air analysis across ESPN networks for high school football recruiting and college football, including sidelines on the commentary team of Dave Pasch and Brian Griese.
 Luginbill has an extensive background in professional football as well as talent evaluation and has served in various scouting capacities since 1996.

 As a player, Luginbill set the all-time national junior college record for passing while playing for Palomar Junior College in San Diego in 1992 and ’93 when Palomar won the JUCO National Championship with an 11-0 record.
 He became one of the most highly recruited junior college players in the nation before transferring to Georgia Tech.
 After one season as the starter for the Yellow Jackets and the firing of Georgia Tech coach Bill Lewis, Luginbill transferred to Division I-AA Eastern Kentucky.